 AA: What factors contributed to choosing your new digitization partner?

-I wanted to make sure I found the right [vendor] for the job, because I’ve had experiences where the [firm] wasn’t as helpful throughout the process and didn’t show the same level of care [as us].
+I wanted to make sure I found the right [partner] for the job, because I’ve had experiences where the [firm] wasn’t as helpful throughout the process and didn’t show the same level of care [as us].
 These aren’t documents you can feed through a scanner.
 It’s never good when you get a file back and you realize you need to correct it all.
 The numbering system was the biggest thing.
 That is based on a numbering system for the archive that was already in place before the collection was ever digitized [and had to be matched by a new vendor].

 From the beginning, I felt that there was a level of care that I have not experienced previously.
 Anytime there needed to be a readjustment or a question came up, it was brought to my attention so that I could answer it, and we could move along.
 I was very happy with how everything worked.